amarasovic/amarasovic.github.io/contact/index.md

 <details>
 <summary markdown="span" style="color:orange"><b>You are a BS/MS student.
 Am I going to pay you?</b> [Click to expand!]</summary>

 The first semester working together would be an unpaid/independent study.
-If things are going well and there is continued mutual interest in working together, I’m open to helping you with the UROP proposal if you’re a BS student or taking you as an RA if you’re a MS student. **This is not guaranteed!** Only after working a while together we can have a conversation about it, especially for RA-ships that are subject to my current funding abilities.
+If things are going well and there is continued mutual interest in working together, I’m open to helping you with the UROP proposal if you’re a BS student or taking you as an RA if you’re a MS student. **This is not guaranteed!** Only after working together we can have a conversation about it, especially for RA-ships that are subject to my current funding abilities.

 </details>
 <br/>